 Wary of therapy?
 You’re not alone.
-If you’d like to read more about therapy, effectiveness, and other information click here for more information from the American Psychological Association.
+If you’d like to read more about therapy, effectiveness, and other information, click here for more information from the American Psychological Association.

-Eric has the Wrong Specialties for Me
+Referrals if Dr. Eric has the Wrong Specialties for You

 Bay Area Psychological Association–A good link if my specialties are not what you’re looking for or if you want in-person therapy in the South Bay Area.